 I'm looking for people as tired of that as I am.
 People who want a partner, people who want a best friend, people who want a platonic soulmate, people who either have a friend-circle and want to expand it or people who don't have a friend-circle and want to create one, people who make time to maintain their relationships instead of making relationships just to pass time.
 My ideal friendship is along the lines of Calvin and Hobbes, and my ideal relationship is along the lines of Morticia and Gomez Addams.

-If that sounds too serious or too high-stakes for you, then by all means swipe left or hit the back arrow or whatever, because these are the same demands I make of myself when maintaining my friendships/partnerships and I don't have time for people who would rather ghost out than have the decency to meet halfway.
+If that sounds too serious or too high-stakes for you, then by all means swipe left or hit the back arrow or whatever, because these are the same demands I make of myself when maintaining my friendships/partnerships and I don't have time for people who would rather ghost out than have the decency to meet halfway or at least stick around long enough to say goodbye.
 Life is more fulfilling when you don't just treat people as single-serving friends and random encounters, and I am enough of a hedonist at this point to not only aim for it myself but then find other people worth sharing that intensity with as well.

 If any of that sounds interesting, desirable, or at least not entirely offensive, then I'm your man.